aydindev0/COMP0182-Real-world-Multi-agent-Systems/Lab_2/Lab_2.md

 ros2 topic echo {topic_name}
 ```

+But running this will print out the full topic message, which includes a lot of nested fields like covariance matrices, twist, etc., which are unnecessary for this exercise.

 To get only the position and orientation data, you can use the ```--field``` option that filters nested fields.

 For position and orientation data: